Alabama Farmers Federation Applauds Passage Of Farm Bill

-MONTGOMERY, Ala., Feb.
-4 -- Today's passage of the farm bill provides much-needed certainty for farmers making planting and financial decisions, said Alabama Farmers Federation President Jimmy Parnell.
+The farm bill, which was signed into law Feb.
+7, provides much-needed certainty for farmers making planting and financial decisions, said Alabama Farmers Federation President Jimmy Parnell.

-"The farm bill is good news for Alabama agriculture and American taxpayers," said Parnell.
-"Since 2012, farmers operated under temporary farm policy with no assurance of what programs would be available in the future for conservation, crop insurance or weather and market disasters.
-Today's vote clears the way for the president to sign a farm bill that cuts spending while revamping farm programs."
+“The farm bill is good news for Alabama agriculture and American taxpayers,” said Parnell.
+“Since 2012, farmers operated under temporary farm policy with no assurance of what programs would be available in the future for conservation, crop insurance or weather and market disasters.”

-The Senate approved the farm bill by a vote of 68-32.
-The measure passed the U.S. House of Representatives last week.
+The Senate approved the farm bill Feb.
+4 by a vote of 68-32.
+The measure passed the U.S. House of Representatives the week before 251-166.

 The five-year farm bill cuts government spending by $23 billion over the next 10 years, including $8.6 billion from food stamps.
 It also does away with direct payments to row crop farmers, while placing greater emphasis on crop insurance.

 The bill contains a number of the Federation’s priorities including an amendment introduced by U.S. Sen. Jeff Sessions, R-Ala., that makes more farmers eligible for irrigation assistance under the Agricultural Water Enhancement Program (AWEP).